Phone 1800 444 396

 Payday Super - what employers need to know

-From 1 July 2026, all employers will be required to pay employees’ superannuation at the same time as wages under the new Payday Super legislation.
+On 1 July 2026, Payday Super legislation came into effect, requiring employers to pay superannuation contributions at the same time as wages – every pay cycle.

-Brighter Super is here to help you prepare for the changes.
+Brighter Super is here to support you with the changes.

 Payday Super at a glance